kirillgashkov/phrase-seeker/README.md

 # Idiom Seeker

-Python script which is capable of searching idioms in english texts.
+Python script that searches for idioms in english texts.

 ## Features